Tampa Bay Buccaneers: Pro Football Hall of Famers

+Awards of Excellence

 Retired numbers

+The Buccaneers have retired three jersey numbers, led by Lee Roy Selmon's number 63.
+Derrick Brooks (55) and Warren Sapp (99) had their numbers formally retired after they were inducted into the Hall of Fame.
 Despite not being formally retired, the Buccaneers have not reissued 20 (Ronde Barber), 40 (Mike Alstott), or 47 (John Lynch) since those players retired from playing.
-Derrick Brooks and Warren Sapp did not have their numbers formally retired until they were named to the Hall of Fame.
-However, as of 2023, John Lynch has not had his number retired, despite being inducted into the Hall of Fame in 2021, nor has Ronde Barber after being inducted in 2023.
+As of 2024, neither Lynch nor Barber have had their numbers retired, despite also being inducted into the Hall of Fame.

 Another number that has seen limited usage is 42, worn by the late Ricky Bell.
-Since Bell's last season in 1981, 42 has only been worn by two players, the most recent being in 1990.
+Since Bell's last season in 1981, 42 has only been worn for two seasons, the most recent being in 1990.
+The number 12 has also not been used since Tom Brady retired in 2022.
+The number was also notoriously worn by Doug Williams.

 Individual awards

 NFL All-Decade and Anniversary Teams

 Since Tampa Bay's entrance into the NFL, at least one player has been included on each NFL All-Decade Team, excluding the 1970s which Tampa Bay only had existed for four seasons.
 Tampa Bay has had players elected to the 1980s, 1990s, 2000s, and 2010s teams.
 Among the three Anniversary Teams, the franchise did not exist for the 50th Anniversary Team, no players were selected to the 75th Anniversary Team, and five players were selected to the 100th Anniversary Team.
 Players are only included on lists which they played for the team within the years of the decade; members, such as Tom Brady, did not join the Buccaneers until 2020, despite being a member of the 2000s and 2010s All-Decade Teams.
+Additionally, two players were named to The Top 100: NFL's Greatest Players in 2010, and one was named to the Sports Illustrated All-Decade Team in 2009.

 Tampa Stadium Krewe of Honor

 In 1991, the organization initiated the "Krewe of Honor" to recognize top players, and featured a mural of the first class of three members.
-The display was located on the east side of the stadium, and honorees were presented with a plaque.
-Quarterback Doug Williams was inducted September 6, 1992, and owner Hugh Culverhouse on September 5, 1993.
-No additional members were added before Tampa Stadium was closed and demolished; when the stadium was demolished in 1998, so was the Krewe.
+The display was painted in 1992 by Pat Donatelli and located on the east side of the stadium.
+Honorees were presented with a plaque.
+Quarterback Doug Williams was subsequently inducted September 6, 1992, and owner Hugh Culverhouse on September 5, 1993.
+No more members were added before Tampa Stadium was closed and demolished; when the stadium was demolished in 1998, so was the Krewe.